crossplane/crossplane/design/design-doc-aggregate-resources.md

   dynamically provisions.

 This final point may pose a problem when one resource claim may provision many managed resources.
-If a resource class set the `crossplane.io/external-name` annotation and referenced an `AggregateResourceClass` that aggregated two resource classes of the same kind, both dynamically provisioned resources would attempt to use the same external name.
+If a resource claim set the `crossplane.io/external-name` annotation and referenced an `AggregateResourceClass` that aggregated two resource classes of the same kind, both dynamically provisioned resources would attempt to use the same external name.
 External names are unique at different